microsoft/pxt-common-packages/libs/core/docs/device/simulator.md

 # Simulator

 The JavaScript simulator lets you run and test most @boardname@ programs in the browser.
-It emulates the sensor inputs and user interactions.
+It simulates sensor inputs and user interactions.

 ## #example